saitnyalcin/react-redux-app/README.md

-## Learn Redux State mangement Tool
+## Learn Redux State Management Tool

 The preview of the application is given below: